 Since the lodge is a small and remote operation, staff members need to be able to do a little bit of everything.
 Tasks often include: dish washing, housekeeping, maintenance, driving to town for supplies and/or guest pick up/drop-offs, shuttling equipment and people across the lake, and the willingness to help out a guest in need at any time!

 Community Living Mission Statement

 At Alaska Wildland Adventures, we seek highly motivated, personable and respectful employees to spend their summers with us.
 We have high standards from all staff in community relations, group living skills and stewardship of the surrounding land.

-Our facility is located near the small community of Cooper Landing, and with our summer staff in the area numbering over 65 people, our impact on our neighbors can be significant and potentially negative.
+Our facility is located near the small community of Cooper Landing, and with our summer staff in the area numbering over 65 people (including those at Kenai Riverside Lodge), our impact on our neighbors can be significant and potentially negative.
 We ask that staff members respect the community and use discretion when attending public venues in the town, whether they are the library, grocery store, a softball game or local restaurants and bars.
 As a representative of Alaska Wildland Adventures, be considerate and courteous to the community, both on and off duty.

-At Alaska Wildland Adventures' Kenai Backcountry Lodge, staff are housed in two-person Yukon tents with limited amenities.
+At KBL, staff are housed in two-person Yukon tents with limited amenities.
 Some creature comforts are available in facilities shared by staff: where meals are served; the bathroom, with showers, toilets, and sinks for staff; and a quiet cabin, for reading, game playing and watching movies.

 We become family-like in many ways, for better or worse, during our time at this facility.
 This requires respect for oneself as well as peers and co-workers.
 We have established guidelines for the communal areas to provide a positive group living experience for all staff members, including quiet hours and housekeeping of communal areas.
 You will be asked to take part in communal living maintenance throughout the season.